byhal/sUNCLegitimacy/README.md

 # sUNCLegitimacy
-Checks if an sUNC test is legit.
+Checks if an sUNC test is faked or not.

+# IF sUNC APPEARS TO RUN, IT IS FAKED!